When the Medication You Turn To… Turns on You

 Both OTC and prescription medications can cause rebound headaches.
 The most common OTC medications that cause these headaches are NSAIDs (naproxen, ibuprofen, etc.) as well as acetaminophen.
 Prescription painkillers like Vicodin, Percocet, and sedatives for sleep have also been shown to trigger rebound headaches.

-Because these unpleasant headaches are caused by medications, discontinuing their use may seem like the obvious choice.
+The solution is not more medication – you cannot keep reaching for the painkillers that are perpetuating the problem.
+Because these unpleasant headaches or migraine attacks are caused by medications, discontinuing their use may seem like the obvious choice.
 However, that’s not always safe.
-If a doctor has prescribed you narcotics, painkillers or migraine medications, ending the treatment abruptly can worsen headaches.
+If a doctor has prescribed you narcotics, painkillers, or migraine medications, ending the treatment abruptly can worsen headaches.
 That’s why it is important to talk to your physician and come up with an action plan to adjust your treatment safely.

 Depending on the type of medication and the severity of the rebound headaches, doctors may choose to prescribe other drugs to help ease withdrawal symptoms.
 In some cases, the person may be asked to stay in the hospital for a few days to monitor their symptoms and make sure they are responding well to the new treatment.

-Signs of Rebound Headaches (Medication Overuse Headaches/Recurring Migraines)
+Signs of Rebound Headaches (Medication Overuse Headaches/Recurring Migraine Attacks)

 If any of the following signs apply to you, you are probably experiencing Rebound/Medication Overuse Headaches and have probably realized by now, that spending the rest of your life taking pain medications is NOT the answer.